 I’ll be blunt; it irritates me when people obstinately use the word ‘Man’ to refer to all of humanity.
 It cements the implicit associations between maleness and personhood, and between femaleness and otherness.
 I wouldn’t have such a bone to pick with this if the people using the terms actually knew the history behind its origins.
 The words ‘man’ and ‘mankind’ came about to explicitly distinguish the ‘race of men’ from the ‘race of women.’
 According to Aristotle, the female was the flawed, prototype human being, and the male was the perfected being.
 Why is this important to note?
 Because it ties back in to the ancient Greek and Roman tendency to not view women as people.
 Ancient Athens had a democracy, of sorts, but only men of sufficient status counted as ‘people’; all women and plebeians and slaves did not qualify for personhood.
 So a woman could never be an Athenian citizen because in order to be a citizen, you have to first be a person.
 But any male children she gave birth to would inherit Athenian citizenship through her.
 In other words women were nothing but vessels for the transfer of citizenship, legacy and status, unable to possess those things for themselves because they were not whole enough to count as people.
 Unfortunately even in 21st century India we still have this problem.

-So really, it’s significant that Lily Potter flies in the face of everything women have classically stood for.
+So really, it’s significant that Lily Potter takes the classical ideal of the mother and upgrades it, even if it’s just a little subtle background thing.
 And it’s even more significant that Harry takes after his sensitive, loving, self- sacrificing mother, that he has her eyes and her bravery and not his father’s carefree, joking, insensitive personality, born of unquestionable privilege.
 Harry Potter is the first modern hero to break with the tradition of patrilineal inheritance.
 Would I go so far as to call him transgressive?
-No. But he’s certainly progressive, and that’s why his katabasis and his hero journey is the one I like most of all.
+No. But he’s certainly progressive, and that’s enough to be getting on with for now.